-Take a picture on the last day of school of your child holding a frame, open the picture in Photoshop or Elements.
-(I used Photoshop CS6, but the steps will work on any version.
+Take a picture on the last day of school of your child holding a frame, open the picture in Photoshop or Photoshop Elements.
+(I used Photoshop CS6, but the steps will work on any version just fine.)

 Is it possible that the last day of school is just around the corner?
 It doesn’t seem like that long ago that I was running around gathering school supplies with excited kids in tow.
 Now, my kids are anxiously awaiting the arrival of summer vacation and all the fun that comes with it.
 I can’t help but look back at the school year and marvel at how much my kids have grown.

 We like to document the first and last day of school in one photo to see that growth.

 For those parents that are on the ball and have a printed copy of the first day of school, throw the picture in a frame and take a picture of your child holding the frame.
 For those of us who always say we’re going to print the picture only to realize we haven’t printed a picture since 2004 – here’s a photoshop tutorial for you!

 In the layers palette, create a copy of the photo layer by dragging the layer down to new layer icon:

 Using the polygon lasso tool, draw a rectangle around the inside edge of the frame: